Slackadays/Hajime/README.md

 # Hajime
-A versatile, high-performance Minecraft server startup script suite.
+A full-features, high-performance Minecraft server startup script suite.

 # Discord
-For rapid support and announcements about Hajime, join our Discord at https://discord.gg/J6asnc3pEG.
+For discussion, rapid support, and announcements about Hajime, join our Discord at https://discord.gg/J6asnc3pEG.

 # The Big Problem
 Most other startup scripts are either bare-bones shell scripts or systemd services.
 Some utilities let you create a custom shell script for your server, but then you have to go a website and enter your server's information, copy that script, download it to the server, and more.
 Yuck!
-This "script" is a little different because it provides way more features and is blazing fast thanks to its compiled nature.
+This "script" is a little different because it provides way more features and is always blazing fast thanks to being compiled C++.

 # Requirements
-There are a couple prerequisites.
+There are currently a couple prerequisites.
 You'll need a POSIX-compliant system, so this means Linux or FreeBSD or MacOS.
-Also, to use the one-step installation option, your platform will need to support Git and G++.
+Also, to use the one-step installation option and choose the compilation path, your platform will need to support the git and g++ packages.

 # Why C++?
-I decided to make this script in C++ to help me learn it, as well as get at least acceptable performance no matter how many features I add.
+I decided to make this script in C++ to help me learn it as well as get acceptable performance no matter how many features I add.
 There's also a lot of standard libraries available for C++ and that might be an advantage over something like shell script.
 Plus, "Modern C++" features are great for memory safety and beautifying code.

 # What's up With That Name?